ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/cca-container.md

 ```
 You should see the guest Linux kernel starting to boot in a Realm.
 This step can take several minutes.

-After boot up, you will be prompted to login at the guest Linux buildroot prompt.
+After boot up, you will be prompted to log in at the guest Linux buildroot prompt.
 Use `root` again as both the username and password.

 ```output
 Starting network: udhcpc: started, v1.31.1